haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Audio.md

 Foreground music works in five steps:
 * Initialize the audio subsystem (once).
-* Open a channel to play music.
+* Allocate a number of channels to play music (one sound will be played per channel).
 * Load your audio file.
 * Start playing the audio.
 * Keep playing until the sound is over (introduce a delay).